A blog about yoga, life, health and healing.

 Ten years ago I asked everyone to write down what they were grateful for on a piece of paper.
 I remember the eye rolling that I got from the teenagers, and the slightly annoyed looks from the men watching football, but after some cajoling, everyone deposited their written sentiments into a basket.
 At the end of the meal, we all gathered together to read the notes.
 Each person took a turn reading until the basket was empty.
 Some of the notes were funny, some were sweet little scribbles written by a two year old or pictures of a turkey, some of the notes were sentimental and made us cry.
 Taking the time to focus on what we were grateful for that year brought us together as a family and reminded us of how fortunate we were.

 Our gratitude ritual has since become a tradition that we look forward to.
-It was especially important after we lost my beautiful sister in law to cancer, when my brave nephew went to Iraq, and most recently when many family members who lived in Breezy Point lost their homes and possessions to hurricane Sandy.
+It was especially important after we lost my beautiful sister in law to cancer, when my brave nephew went to Iraq, when my niece and nephew lost a child, we lost a baby to and when many family members who lived in Breezy Point lost their homes and possessions to hurricane Sandy, and most recently when my mother and my father in law passed away.

 A gratitude ritual reminds us that there is always something to be grateful for, even in the midst of tragedy.
 We might have to dig deep to find it, but it will be there like a shiny little gem.